Zee-Kay/ProjectWise-System-Architects/README.md

 Greetings,
 This GitHub repository is a place to download, share and collaborate on PowerShell code related to ProjectWise and its supporting systems.

-More information will be added to the readme as the repository matures.
+More information will be added to this readme as the repository matures.